hindu-comm/weblogs/manasataramgini/2012/01/2012-01-12_reading-the-downward-turn-of-the-yuga-chakra.md

 Sanskritic past of India was something well recognized by the chAchA;
 after all he had said:
 *“One of our major misfortunes is that we have lost so much of the world’s ancient literature – in Greece, in India and elsewhere… Probably an organized search for old manuscripts in the libraries of religious institutions, monasteries and private persons would yield rich results.
 That, and the critical examination of these manuscripts and, where considered desirable, their publication and translation, are among the many things we have to do in India when we succeed in breaking through our shackles and can function for ourselves.
 Such a study is bound to throw light on many phases of Indian history and especially on the social background behind historic events and changing ideas.”*

 The younger generation of politicians, he said, lacks such a deep vision as that of the chAchA and consequently are not paying attention to education and science.
 Instead, inspired by the Hindutva BJP government they have engaged in regressive practices.
-Sometime later I met a local BJP politician from the mahArATTa country (disclaimer: I neither belong to the BJP, the Kangress or any other Indian political party nor do I endorse all politicians of any particular party).
+Sometime later I met a local BJP politician from the mahArATTa country (disclaimer: I neither belong to the BJP, the Kangress or any other Indian political partynor do I endorse all politicians of any particular party).
 The politician was there to attend a talk by a mlechCha intellectual and colleague because he was an autodidact in science.
 An acquaintance introduced him to me.